HyLambda/intro/README.md

     and Elton Pei Hsu.
 The premise of my thesis and on-going research endeavors center on the spectral analysis of unitary operators within the framework of Koopman-von Neumann mechanics, exploring the connections between classical integrable systems, ergodic theory and quantum mechanics.
-    A key aspect of this work involves studying the Koopman operator of geodesic flows on the unit phase spaces of compact Riemannian manifolds and developing the associated inverse spectral theoretic framework of the underlying geometries.
+    A key aspect of this work involves studying the Koopman operator of geodesic flows on unit phase spaces of compact Riemannian manifolds and developing the associated inverse-spectral theoretic framework of the underlying geometries.
   </p>